Halloween pennant: Biology

 The female lays eggs in the morning on open water with the male still attached at the head.
 This method is known as exophytic egg laying.
 Sexual activity normally occurs between 8:00 and 10:30 am.
 Males rest on vegetation to await the females' arrival.
-They usually rest upon the leaves of the American Holly Bush which help to stimulate arousal encouraging the males to develop erections.
 This species is not territorial.

-The Halloween pennant enjoys perching on top of taller plants, and if they find the plant adequate, they will most commonly return many times.
+The Halloween pennant enjoys perching on top of tall grasses, on wooden posts, and at the very top of bushes and small trees, where they prefer bare twigs.
+If they find the location adequate, they will most commonly return many times.

 The Halloween pennant feeds on other insects.
 It is able to fly in rain and strong wind.
 On hot days, it will often shade its thorax using its wings.